shameemreza/happyaccess/readme.txt

 Any WordPress role including Administrator, Editor, Author, Subscriber, and custom roles like Shop Manager.

+= What is a Magic Link? =

+A Magic Link is a one-click login URL that authenticates the user without needing to enter an OTP code.
+It's useful when you want to provide the easiest possible login experience.
+Magic links are:
+* Extremely short-lived (1-10 minutes)
+* Single-use (automatically invalid after first click)
+* Tied to an existing access token

+To generate a magic link, go to Active Tokens and click the "Magic Link" button next to any active token.

+= Should I enable reCAPTCHA? =

+reCAPTCHA v3 is optional but recommended if:
+* You're concerned about automated attacks on your login page
+* You want additional bot protection beyond rate limiting
+* You've seen suspicious login attempts in your audit logs

+reCAPTCHA v3 runs invisibly in the background - it won't interrupt legitimate users.
+To enable it, get your site key and secret key from Google reCAPTCHA Admin and add them in Settings.

 = How long are logs kept? =

 By default, logs are kept for 30 days.
 You can configure this in Settings.